Start Your Dream Daycare Business: Essential First Steps to Launching Your Daycare

 Obtain Insurance

-What kind of insurance will you need to open your daycare business?
-It depends on what kind of childcare business you plan to operate.
-General liability insurance, property insurance, professional liability insurance, workers’ compensation, and umbrella insurance are some of the options you will need to consider.
-Check out this article from the Honest Buck Accounting blog about your preschool insurance options.
+What kind of insurance will you need?
+It depends on the type of childcare business you plan to operate.
+General liability, property, professional liability, workers’ compensation, and umbrella policies are common options to weigh.

 Develop Policies and Procedures